-Remember that extra vitamins are not a replacement for medication, and many joint conditions need to be treated with medicine, not just special food.
+Remember that extra vitamins found in a joint health dog food are not a replacement for medication, and many joint problems and arthritis need to be treated with medicine and physical therapy, not just special pet food.

 A special note here – most general practice vets are not nutrition-focused.
 Many vets are also courted by dog food brands, such as Hill’s Science Diet, and get kickbacks for recommending that brand of food.

 Experts do not always agree on the nutritional requirements for dogs (especially since dog breeds vary so much), and there are fewer regulations governing the quality of ingredients and how foods are labeled, than there are pertaining to human food.

-Despite these inconsistencies, here are some things to look for in a commercial dog diet for adult dogs (puppies and seniors have different nutritional requirements).
+Despite inconsistencies, here are some things to look for in a commercial dog diet for adult dogs (puppies and seniors have different nutritional requirements).

 Not all dog foods are made the same, and because of loose regulations regarding labeling, owners need to be wary of flashy labels or health claims that are not backed up.

-Remember that your vet will know best what to feed your dog, so be sure that any diet you pick is veterinarian approved!
-There are many things to consider when figuring out the best diet for your pup.
+Remember that your vet will know best what to feed your dog, so be sure that any diet you pick is veterinarian-approved!
+There are many things to consider when figuring out the best dog food for your pup.